dart-lang/site-www/src/_guides/language/language-tour.md

 The only required argument to `import` is a URI specifying the library.
-For built-in libraries, the URI has the special `dart:` scheme.
+For built-in libraries, the URI has a special `dart:` scheme.
 For other libraries, you can use a file system path or the `package:` scheme.
 The `package:` scheme specifies libraries provided by a package manager such as the pub tool.
 For example: